Diocese of Wheeling–Charleston

-The Diocese of Wheeling–Charleston (Dioecesis Vhelingensis–Carolopolitanus) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church comprising West Virginia in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Baltimore.
+The Diocese of Wheeling–Charleston (Dioecesis Vhelingensis–Carolopolitana) is a diocese of the Catholic Church comprising West Virginia in the United States.
+It is a suffragan diocese of the Archdiocese of Baltimore.
+Evelio Menjivar-Ayala is the bishop.

-The current bishop of the Diocese of Wheeling-Charleston is Mark E. Brennan.
 The diocese maintains two cathedrals: the Cathedral of Saint Joseph in Wheeling and the Basilica of the Co-Cathedral of the Sacred Heart in Charleston.

 History

 1700 to 1850

 Before the American Revolution, few Catholics lived in present-day West Virginia, then part of the British Colony of Virginia.
 The colonial government in Virginia in the late 1600s had outlawed the practice of Catholicism in the colony.

 After the end of the American Revolution in 1783, Pope Pius VI erected the Prefecture Apostolic of the United States in 1784, encompassing the entire United States.
 Five years later, he converted the prefecture into the Diocese of Baltimore.

 With the 1786 passage of Virginia Statute for Religious Freedom, proposed by future US President Thomas Jefferson, Catholics were granted religious freedom in the new state of Virginia.
 Pope Pius VII erected the Diocese of Richmond in 1820, taking all of Virginia (except for two eastern counties) and present day West Virginia from the Archdiocese of Baltimore.
-The pope named Bishop Richard Whelan from the Diocese of Richmond as the first bishop of the new diocese.
-The first Catholic parish in Wheeling was St. Joseph, established in 1822.
+The pope named Patrick Kelly as the first bishop of the new diocese.
+The first Catholic parish in Wheeling was St. James, a small log cabin church established in 1822 to serve Irish and German immigrants.

-In the 1840s, Whelan became concerned that his diocese was too vast to administer.
+During the 1840s, Richard Vincent Whelan was serving as the second bishop of Richmond.
+He became concerned that his growing diocese was too vast to administer.
 He therefore requested that the Vatican divide the diocese into two, using the Allegheny Mountains as a natural boundary.